 Infrequently a sturgeon would be caught but most of the time you simply saw them jumping out of the water.
 I have been told that when sturgeon are jumping they will not bite.
 I doubt if this is true, but I have never seen one caught on a day when they were jumping (at least from a pier).
 Perhaps the sturgeon thought they were trout and needed a dry fly to entice them to bite!
 Nevertheless, when you see a five-to-seven-foot-long fish jumping completely out of the water it never fails to impress.

 My daughter Kim would sometimes accompany me to the pier.
-There’s nothing like taking a daughter or son or grandchild fishing.
+There’s nothing like taking a daughter, son, or grandchild fishing.

 Best bet here for most of the year, and especially from December to April, was to fish for starry flounder using a sliding sinker and grass shrimp, ghost shrimp, or pile worm for bait, and, at times, you might accidentally hook a sturgeon on this setup.
 Second best was to try for stripers in the fall using pile worms, anchovies, or an artificial lure.
 A third option was to try for sharks, skates and bat rays using almost any bait, but especially squid.
 Best fishing for these critters was on the bottom after casting as far as you could from the left corner.
 If specifically trying for sturgeon, you needed to remember to fish with a heavy outfit and to have a way to land the fish (on a pier, the odds are on the side of the sturgeon).

 History Note.
-Why Rodeo?
+Why the name Rodeo?
 This was a shipping site for cattle during the Spanish era and apparently many rodeos took place during the roundup of the cattle.